hotio/website/docs/containers/plex.md

 If you are a Plex Pass subscriber, you can enable the install of beta builds with `-e PLEX_PASS="yes"`.
 When the container starts, a version check is done for the latest beta and installed if a newer version is found.

+## TOP secret stuff

+If you do `-e PLEX_PASS="https://..."`, stuff happens for which no support will be given.
 ## Configuration location

 Your plex configuration inside the container is stored in `/config/app/Plex Media Server`, your `Preferences.xml` file its full path would be `/config/app/Plex Media Server/Preferences.xml`.